ALLIED COPPER ANNOUNCES RENEWED AGREEMENT WITH EMERGING MARKETS CONSULTING, LLC

 About Allied Copper

-Allied (TSX-V: CPR, OTCQB: CPRRF) is a growth-oriented, battery-metals focused exploration company.
+Allied CPRCPRRF is a growth-oriented, battery-metals focused exploration company.
 Our strategy is to acquire and develop low-cost, potentially high-growth battery metals assets that represent key inputs needed to support the global energy transition.
 Our commitment is to operate efficiently and with transparency across all areas of the business staying sharply focused on creating long-term, sustainable shareholder value.
-Investors and/or other interested parties may sign up for updates about Volt’s and Allied’s continue progress on the Company’s website: www.alliedcoppercorp.com.
+Investors and/or other interested parties may sign up for updates about Volt's and Allied's continue progress on the Company's website: www.alliedcoppercorp.com.

 Contact Information